Jana-Marie/USB-PD-Firmware/README.md

 Set the Boot switch (SW1) on the PD Buddy Sink to the position not marked on the silkscreen to set the device to DFU mode.
-If your Sink doesn't have a Boot switch, you can simply bridge the two long, close-together pads on the footprint for SW1 with a blob of solder to achieve the same effect.
+If your Sink doesn't have a Boot switch installed, you can simply bridge the two pads of SW1 circled in [this image][dfu pads] with a blob of solder to achieve the same effect.
 Once the Sink is set to DFU mode, plug it into your computer.
 Flash the firmware with:

     $ dfu-util -a 0 -s 0x08000000:leave -D build/pd-buddy-firmware.bin

 Don't forget to set the switch back to normal mode (or remove the solder blob) after unplugging the device.

+[dfu pads]: docs/dfu_pads.jpg

 ### stlink